 What is two-factor authentication and how can it help your business stay secure?
 You may not realize it, but you probably use or have used two-factor authentication in the recent past.
 So, what is it exactly?
-Two-factor authentication is a method of controlled access that enables a second method of authenticating a user alongside the usual username and password.
+Two-factor is a method of controlled access that enables a second method of authenticating a user alongside the usual username and password.
 Google, Twitter, and Apple are typical examples of parties that allow two-factor.

 To successfully log into or access a device or software application secured by the two-factor method you will need two pieces of information readily available.
 You may have noticed that if you have an account under one of the above-listed parties that you have had to supply a phone number or separate email address when you sign up.
 If you login incorrectly too many times or if you have chosen to enable two-factor authentication at every login, you will receive a text message or email containing a key that is required to continue with the login process.